A. Patron registration

 G. Teacher checkout

-1. Teachers in public, private, or home schools qualify for teacher checkout.
+1. Teachers in public, private, or home schools qualify for teacher checkout if they have personal account in good standing.
 They may be issued teacher cards upon reading this policy and signing a form indicating that they understand and will abide by it.
 Teacher cards will be issued for one year at a time.

-2. Teacher cards may be used to check out a maximum of 30 books or other items relating to the curriculum.
+2. Teacher cards may be used to check out a maximum of 30 books or other items relating to the curriculum as long as their personal account is not blocked.
 They may not be used to check out items for personal use.
 Items not eligible for teacher checkout include new fiction or any item with reserves.
 The number of items checked out from areas likely to be in seasonal demand (such as Christmas books, Kansas books during January, etc.) and the checkout period may be limited at the library’s discretion.

 3. Individuals issued a teacher’s card assume full responsibility for items checked out on that card.